Hypixel: Cyberattacks

 Around April 2018, Hypixel began to use Cloudflare Spectrum for DDoS mitigation after being the victim of multiple attacks hosted by Mirai malware.

-On 18 June 2021, Hypixel shut down for emergency maintenance, stating their host was under "large-scale denial-of-service attacks".
+On June 18, 2021, Hypixel shut down for emergency maintenance, stating their host was under "large-scale denial-of-service attacks".
 Connection problems were reported by players before the server was shut down, and the Hypixel team had claimed to have "identified the issue with an upstream provider".
 The server subsequently remained closed for four days before fully reopening.
 In its statement, the Hypixel team re-iterated that they had "dealt with DDoS attacks for well over 8 years", and that "recent changes at [their] host caused a flaw in [their] setup".

 Gameplay

 Hypixel has various multiplayer minigames created by modifying and repurposing the game mechanics of Minecraft.
 Such minigames include Bedwars, where players must destroy opponents' beds to prevent them from respawning after death, or Skywars, a similar game where players spawn on different islands and must kill other players using gear and weapons looted from chests strewn through the map.
 Hypixel also has its own variation of Skyblock, where it functions more similar to an MMORPG with various islands complete with shops and quests.
-Its players can purchase cosmetics and ranks that allow for certain in-game abilities.
+Its players can purchase cosmetics and ranks that grant them certain in-game convenience features.

-Awards and nominations

-On October 20, 2017, Hypixel announced that they held four Guinness World Records.